Near coincidences and nilpotent division fields: Nilpotent groups of composite level

 First, we consider the case that $E/\QQ$ is an elliptic curve with complex multiplication.
 From Section~\ref{sec:PrimeLevel}, we have a classification of when $\QQ(E[p])/\QQ$ is nilpotent based on the mod $p$ image of Galois for $E$, which is determined by whether $p$ splits, is inert, or ramifies in the CM field.
 From Section~\ref{sec:PrimePowerLevel}, we have that $\QQ(E[p^{k}])/\QQ$ is nilpotent for $k \geq 2$ if and only if $p = 2$ and $E$ has a rational point of order $2$.
 From these results, the complex multiplication cases of Theorem~\ref{thm:main_Nilp} follow.

 Next we consider the case that $E/\QQ$ is an elliptic curve without complex multiplication under the assumption of Conjecture~\ref{conj:Uniformity}.
 In this case, Section~\ref{sec:PrimeLevel} implies that if $\QQ(E[p])/\QQ$ is nilpotent then either $p \in \{ 2, 5 \}$ or $p$ is a Mersenne prime and $\Im \bar\rho_{E,p}$ is contained in the normalizer of the non-split Cartan subgroup of $\GL_{2}(\FF_{p})$, which entails that $p \in \{ 2, 3, 5, 7 \}$.
-All that remains is for us to determine which combinations of the images listed in Table \ref{tab:PrimeLevel} that have rational points can occur simultaneously.
-All that is necessary to construct the modular curves parameterizing the elliptic curves with two given images simultaneously is to take the fiber product of the two curves.
-In other words, to compute the modular curve parameterizing elliptic curves whose $\pmod{p}$ image is in $G$ and $\pmod{q}$ is in $H$, we simply need to compute the curve given by $\pi_G(x) = \pi_H(y)$.
+All that remains is for us to determine which combinations of the possible nilpotent mod $p$ images can occur simultaneously.
+Given possible mod $p$ and mod $q$ images of Galois $G$ and $H$, we construct the fiber product $X_{G} \times_{X_{0}(1)} X_{H}$.
+This is the curve given by $\pi_G(x) = \pi_H(y)$.
 The results of this computation are listed in the following table.

-The curves that are genus 1 or 2 with rank zero can be handeled using standard techniques.
-The rank 0 genus 3 curve was shown to have no non-cuspidal rational points corresponding to elliptic cuvres without complex multiplication in \cite{JacksonCompImage}.
-This leaves us with with one remaining curve, a genus 19 rank 15 curve.
+The curves that are genus 1 or 2 with rank zero can be handled using standard techniques.
+The rank 0 genus 3 curve was shown to have no non-cuspidal rational points corresponding to elliptic curves without complex multiplication in \cite{JacksonCompImage}.
+This leaves us with with one remaining curve, with label \texttt{35.315.19.1}.
+Theorem A.7 of Appendix~A to \cite{RSZB} shows that if $X_{H}$ is a modular curve of level $N$, every simple factor of the Jacobian of $X_{H}$ is isogenous to a simple factor of $J_{1}(N^{2})$, and Section~6 of \cite{RSZB} explains how this information can be used to determine the decomposition of the Jacobian of $X_{H}$.
+This decomposition is recorded in the beta version of the LMFDB at \href{https://beta.lmfdb.org/ModularCurve/Q/35.315.19.a.1/}{the link here}.
+In particular, $X_{H}$ factors up to isogeny as the product of nine $\Q$-simple abelian varieties (of dimensions $2$, $3$ and $4$).

+Work of Kolyvagin-Logachev \cite{KolyLoga} shows that if a simple abelian variety $A$ of $GL_{2}$-type has analytic rank $0$ it must have rank $0$, while if it has analytic rank $r$ equal to its dimension, then it must also have algebraic rank $r$.
+(This latter result is not stated by Kolyvagin and Logachev, but their ideas suffice to prove it.
+For more detail about how this follows, see \cite[Section~7]{DograLeFourn}.)
+This hypothesis is easy to verify since $L(A,s)$ factors as a product of $\dim A$ modular $L$-functions.
+From this, it follows that the analytic and algebraic rank of the Jacobian of \texttt{35.315.19.1} are both $15$.
 In theory, this curve could be attacked using the method of Chabauty and Coleman since the genus higher than the rank, but computing on a curve of genus 19 is rather unwieldy.
-In this case, $G = C_{s}^{+}(5)$ and $H = C_{ns}^{+}(7)$, and Theorem~1.4 of \cite{LemosSomeCases} states the following.
+However, the techniques of Lemos \cite{LemosSomeCases} apply to this situation.